oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * **Producer**: A manager application that sends Commands.
 * **Response**: A message from a Consumer to a Producer acknowledging a command or returning the requested resources or status to a previously received request.
 * **Target**: The object of the action, i.e., the action is performed on the target (e.g., IP Address).

+The terms defined in Section 1.2, _Terminology_ of [mqtt-v3.1.1] are applicable to this specification.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.